-PSYC 348 ADOLESCENCE
+PSYC 348 Adolescence

 This course will provide students with an overview of important issues in adolescent psychology, from early adolescence to young adulthood.
 The major physical, cognitive, social and emotional developments that occur during this transitional period will be covered.
 Influences on adolescent development such as family, peers, school, work and culture will also be explored.
 This counts toward the developmental perspectives requirement for the major.
 Prerequisite: PSYC 100 or 110 or AP score of 5.
-Offered occasionally.
+Offered as department schedules permit.